Auto Insurance Claim Advice

 Remember that you cannot seek damages above what your Small Claims Court allows.
 If the maximum recovery you can seek is $4,000, then that is the maximum you would get.

-If your damages exceed your state maximum allowed limit recover in this court, then you should get an attorney and go to Superior or District Court.
-Click here to see a list of every state small claims court limit.
+If your damages exceed your state’s maximum allowed limit of recovery in this court, then you should get an attorney and go to Superior or District Court.
+Click here to see a list of every state’s small claims court limit.

 Filing too soon can put you in a bad position also.
-For example, if you know how much the damage to your car will cost and you go to court, get a judgment, and then go to fix your car and the mechanic tells you that there is more damage and they first anticipated, you cannot go back and ask for more money.
+For example, if you know how much the damage to your car will cost and you go to court, get a judgment, and then go to fix your car and the mechanic tells you that there is more damage than he first anticipated, you cannot go back and ask for more money.

 This also applies to rental expenses.
 When you get that judgment, the judgment is final.
 So be careful with the amount of damages because if you do not get it right, you can get less than you actually need to fix your car.